-Financial assets measured at cost are tested for impairment when there are indicators of possible impairment.
-The Museum determines whether a significant adverse change has occurred in the expected timing or amount of future cash flows from the financial asset.
-If this is the case, the carrying amount of the asset is reduced directly to the higher of the present value of the cash flows expected to be generated by holding the asset, and the amount that could be realized by selling the asset at the statement of financial position date.
-The amount of the write-down is recognized in the Statement of Operations.
-The previously recognized impairment loss may be reversed to the extent of the improvement, provided it is no greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously.
+For financial assets measured at cost or amortized cost, the Museum determines whether there are indications of possible impairment.
+When there are, and the Museum determines that a significant adverse change has occurred during the period in the expected timing or amount of future cash flows, a write-down is recognized in the Statement of Operations.
+If the indicators of impairment have decreased or no longer exist, the previously recognized impairment loss may be reversed to the extent of the improvement.
+The carrying amount of the financial asset may be no greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously.
 The amount of the reversal is recognized in the Statement of Operations.